 Origin and history

-Feverfew , also known as common chamomile, is an ancient medicinal plant native to southern Europe and Asia Minor.
-Its Latin name, Tanacetum parthenium, is thought to derive from the Greek word parthenos , meaning "young girl," referring to its traditional use in relieving women's ailments.
-Since antiquity, it has been used to soothe fever, headaches, and nervous disorders.
-Rediscovered in the 20th century, feverfew has become a key plant for promoting mental well-being and preventing migraines.
+Feverfew, also known as partenelle or feverfew in English, is an ancient medicinal plant native to southern Europe and Asia Minor.
+Its Latin name Tanacetum parthenium comes from the Greek parthenos, meaning "young girl," in reference to its traditional use for relieving women's pain.
+Since ancient times, it has been used to relieve fever, headaches, and nervous disorders.
+Rediscovered in the 20th century, feverfew has established itself as a go-to plant for brain comfort and migraine prevention.